NCSU-Libraries/groovy-marc/README.md

 writing Java code for whatever reason and want to use a dynamic language, Groovy suggests itself as an option (well, I suggest Groovy as an option).

-Despite its strengths in Java integration, Groovy makes dealing with `char` literals (which are all over the place in the marc4j API) painful and fussy.
+Despite its general strengths in Java integration, Groovy makes dealing with `char` literals (which are all over the place in the marc4j API) painful and fussy.
 So this project tries to sweep most of that under the rug.
 It also tries to make creating marc4j API objects pretty simple, e.g. `$athis is my subfield a` can be turned into an appropriate